Founded in 1946, TTU has a passion for challenging students

 Temple Baptist Seminary expects students faithfully to worship the Lord in the services of the local church.
-Resident students are encouraged to attend Sunday School, Sunday morning worship service, Sunday evening service, and the midweek prayer service at the Highland Park Baptist Church, or another Bible-believing church in the Chattanooga area.
+Resident students are encouraged to attend Sunday School, Sunday morning worship service, Sunday evening service, and the midweek prayer service at a Bible-believing church in the Chattanooga area.

 Christian Propriety, Disciplinary Suspension, Reenrollment, and Appeals